BoothGroup/Vayesta/docs/source/tutorials/tutorials/1dhubbard.rst

 .. literalinclude:: 1d_hubbard.py
    :lines: 10-11

-This function will automatically select, between *HF* or *UHF* methods, based on the total spin number.
+This function will automatically select between *HF* or *UHF* methods based on the total spin number.

 The embedding